LibreMC/open-mc/README.md

 # open-mc
-An open-source, self-hostable Minecraft profile resolver.
+An open-source Minecraft profile resolver.

-A live example can be used at https://www.winnpixie.xyz/open-mc/
+A live example can be used [here](https://www.winnpixie.com/open-mc/?q=winnpixie)

 ## USERNAME HISTORY IS NOW DEFUNCT
 As of September 13th, 2022, Mojang has *removed* the ability for third-parties to view the username history of players.